 - Standard Edition: It delivers all facilities provided in Standard Edition One.
 In addition, it provides larger machine support and Oracle Real Application clustering service.

-- Enterprise Edition: This edition is packed with features like security, performance, scalability, and availability, required for highly-critical applications in which online transaction processing is involved.
+- Enterprise Edition: This edition is packed with security, performance, scalability, and availability required for highly-critical applications in which online transaction processing is involved.

-- Personal Edition: It comes with the same Enterprise edition features except Oracle Real Application Clustering.
+- Personal Edition: It has the same Enterprise edition features except Oracle Real Application Clustering.

 An Oracle database offers the following features to meet the requirements of powerful database management: